 Remy extensions are usually a bit pricier than others, but that is due to the complicated manufacturing process that ensures the highest quality.
 As with all other products, high-quality and high prices go hand in hand.
 But if you consider how long Remy extensions last, the price ends up being affordable.

 For example, AiryHair’s extensions (that are made of 100% real Remy human hair) start only at around $20.
 Why so cheap?
 These are manufacturer prices, with special subsidies from the government and without any third-party profits.
 So, the main advantage that synthetic hair has had is price, which is no longer the case.

 Price Range: $20 to $1,000+

 Although synthetic strands might be cheaper, you would have to buy new ones more frequently.
 In the end, you will pay a lot of money for extensions that are of far inferior quality.
-That’s why we always recommend that you invest in Remy hair, it pays off in the long run.
+That’s why we always recommend that you invest in Remy’s hair, it pays off in the long run.

 How Long Do Synthetic Hair Extensions Last?

-Life expectancy of synthetic hair is not so promising.
-Consider yourself very lucky if you’re able to wear synthetic extensions for more two months.
+The life expectancy of synthetic hair is not so promising.
+Consider yourself very lucky if you’re able to wear synthetic extensions for more than two months.
 This type of hair is never made to last long.
 The artificial fibers cannot cope with daily use.
 Such hair extensions will tangle a lot and eventually turn into a huge mass-like bundle.
 That’s not something you can wear.
 There is no way to revive hair either.
-So, once you notice that the synthetic extensions are getting harder to detangle and start to get messy, you’re approaching the doomsday.
+So, once you notice that the synthetic extensions are getting harder to detangle and start to get messy, you’re approaching doomsday.
 Soon, the hair will go from your head to the trash.
 If you want longevity, stay away from synthetic strands.